area9innovation/flow9/tools/dsl/wase/readme.md

 For each instruction, we need to define three basic different things:

 - Syntax.
-Done in grammar.flow using Gringo.
+Done in `grammar.flow` using Gringo.
 - Typing.
-Done in type.flow using DSL typing
+Done in `type.flow` using DSL typing
 - Compilation.
-Done in compile.flow using the Wase intermediate AST
+Done in `compile.flow` using the Wase intermediate AST
+- Low-level compilation to bytecode is done in `tools/wasm/wasm_encode.flow`
+-